oist/plessy_CAGEscan_Nextflow/README.md

  - The compressed FASTQ files produced by the sequencer, demultiplexed by index.
  - A text table that we call "multiplex file", indicating which barcode and index were used for each libraries.
+ - A genome indexed for the LAST aligner.

 Example "multiplex file":